mattsches/phplockchain/README.md

 * Validation of (the signature of) transactions
 * Broadcasting transactions to peer nodes
 * Broadcasting freshly mined block to peer nodes and negotiating consensus
+* Adding a browser GUI for interaction with the nodes

 ## Acknowledgments